Canadian Football League in the United States: 1995

-End of U.S. experiment
+1995 Playoffs

 League troubles

 Despite some positive initial attendance numbers, after three years it was clear that general American fan interest in Canadian football was sparse.
 Differences in the Canadian game, such as three downs and the larger field, had not been embraced south of the border.
 While the CFL had a small deal with ESPN2, a major television contract had not materialized; efforts by the league's U.S. teams to negotiate a deal with CBS Sports failed after the network managed to pick up college football rights for 1996.
 There was no widespread national promotional effort for the league in the U.S., and the general preference to avoid competing with the NFL in major markets hurt its efforts to reach out to major media platforms.
 Moreover, the July to November CFL season, designed to ensure the playoffs finish before Canada's harsh winters set in, forced most American teams to play the first half of the season in oppressive heat and the second half in competition with high school football, college football, and the NFL.

 Tension had also arisen between the American and Canadian teams.
 As early as the 1994 Grey Cup, the American owners, led by Speros in Baltimore, were calling for numerous changes to accommodate the American teams and their potential fans.
 They proposed that the end zones be reduced to 15 yards in length, that the Grey Cup be played earlier in the year, that player quotas be removed for all teams, and that a league name change be considered.
 By 1995, Mad Dogs coach Pepper Rodgers was openly disparaging Canadian rules and teams.
 Officials of the new American teams found that the Canadian clubs were hesitant to accommodate the new American audience.
 The Canadian owners, for their part, refused to make any major changes to the rules, the schedule, or the name of the league; the only concession they made was to allow smaller field sizes in American stadiums that could not fit a regulation CFL field.

 Agreement on rules and schedules might have been reached had the league achieved economic stability, but losses among American teams were drastic and widespread.
 In 1995 alone, Fred Anderson estimated that the U.S. teams had collectively lost more than US$20 million.
 The Baltimore Sun provides a similar estimate of US$21 million.
 The $10 million estimated loss in Birmingham was the most substantial, followed by US$4 to $6 million estimated for Anderson's Texans.
 Memphis and Shreveport losses were estimated at US$3 million apiece.
 The Baltimore losses were comparatively modest at US$1 to $1.5 million, but stung the league, given the prestige of the franchise.